Presidency of Andrew Jackson: Other tribes

 Jackson, Eaton, and General John Coffee negotiated with the Chickasaw, who quickly agreed to move.
 Jackson put Eaton and Coffee in charge of negotiating with the Choctaw tribe.
 Lacking Jackson's skills at negotiation, they frequently bribed the chiefs in order to gain their submission.
 The Choctaw chiefs agreed to move with the signing of the Treaty of Dancing Rabbit Creek.
 The removal of the Choctaw took place in the winter of 1831 and 1832, and was wrought with misery and suffering.
 Members of the Creek Nation signed the Treaty of Cusseta in 1832, allowing the Creek to either sell or retain their land.
 Conflict later erupted between the Creek who remained and the white settlers, leading to the Second Creek War.
 The Creek uprising was quickly crushed by the army, and the remaining Creek were escorted across the Mississippi River.

 Of all the tribes in the Southeast, the Seminoles proved to be the most resistant to mass relocation.
 The Jackson administration reached a removal treaty with a small group of Seminoles, but the treaty was repudiated by the tribe.
 Jackson sent soldiers into Florida to remove the Seminoles, marking the start of the Second Seminole War.
 The Second Seminole War dragged on until 1842, and hundreds of Seminole still remained in Florida after 1842.
 A shorter conflict broke out in the Northwest in 1832 after Chief Black Hawk led a band of Native Americans across the Mississippi River to their ancestral homeland in Illinois.
 A combination of the army and the Illinois militia drove out the Native Americans by the end of the year, bringing a close to the Black Hawk War.
 By the end of Jackson's presidency, nearly 50,000 Native Americans had moved across the Mississippi River, and Indian removal would continue after he left office.

+Smallpox vaccination

+Jackson in 1832 signed Congressional authorization and funding to set up a smallpox vaccination program for Indian tribes.
+The goal was to eliminate the deadly threat of smallpox to a population with little or no immunity, and at the same time exhibit the benefits of cooperation with the government.
+In practice there were severe obstacles.
+The tribal medicine men launched a strong opposition, warning of white trickery and offering an alternative explanation and system of cure.
+They taught that the affliction could best be cured by a sweat bath followed by a rapid plunge into cold water.
+Furthermore, the vaccines often lost their potency when transported and stored over long distances with primitive storage facilities.
+It was too little and too late to avoid the great smallpox epidemic of 1837 to 1840 that swept across North America west of the Mississippi, all the way to Canada and Alaska.
+Deaths have been estimated in the range of 100,000 to 300,000, with entire tribes wiped out.
+Over 90 percent of the Mandans died.